 Of course, this module cannot teach you everything there is to know about HLT.
 This is neither necessary nor possible.
 The two main authors of this module are living proof of that; they both started off as language teachers and then got interested in HLT.

-A useful introductory publication, entitled Language and technology: from the Tower of Babel to the Global Village, was published by the European Commission in 1996.
+A useful introductory publication, Language and technology: from the Tower of Babel to the Global Village, was published by the European Commission in 1996.

-A multilingual CD-ROM entitled A world of understanding was produced in 1998 on behalf of the Information Society and Media Directorate General of the European Commission under its former name, DGXIII.
+A multilingual CD-ROM titled A world of understanding was produced in 1998 on behalf of the Information Society and Media Directorate General of the European Commission under its former name, DGXIII.
 The aim of the CD-ROM was to demonstrate the importance of HLT in helping to realise the benefits of the Multilingual Information Society, in particular forming a review and record of the Language Engineering Sector of the Fourth Framework Programme of the European Union (1994-98).

 [...] there is no doubt that the development of tools (technology) depends on language - it is difficult to imagine how any tool - from a chisel to a CAT scanner - could be built without communication, without language.
 What is less obvious is that the development and the evolution of language - its effectiveness in communicating faster, with more people, and with greater clarity - depends more and more on sophisticated tools.
-(EC: Language and technology 1996:1)
+(European Commission: Language and technology 1996:1)

 Language and technology lists the following examples of language technology (using an admittedly broad understanding of the term):